November Symposium on Chinese Histories

-- a grant from the U.S. Department of Education, ASDP, and PCC
+- Funded by a grant from the U.S. Department of Education, ASDP, and PCC

 This workshop introduces participants to Chinese Histories, focusing on how each affects Chinese culture and language.
 The symposium (principal lectures given by Dr. Shana Brown, Department of History, University of Hawaii, Manoa, and Dr. Cathryn Clayton, Professor of Asian Studies, University of Hawaii, Manoa), is open to all interested faculty, students, and community members.
 In addition to the public events, on Saturday two special sessions will support the core group of PCC faculty – “The China Cohort” – as they design courses and add modules to existing courses focused on China.

-- Professor Shana Brown, Department of History, University of Hawaii, Manoa (Open to the PCC and general community)
+- 9:30am-12 noon: Professor Shana Brown, Department of History, University of Hawaii, Manoa (Open to the PCC and general community)

-- The Long Tail of the Chinese Revolution: Why Maoism Still Matters, in Politics and Culture
+- Title: The Long Tail of the Chinese Revolution: Why Maoism Still Matters, in Politics and Culture

-- Cathryn Clayton is a cultural anthropologist of China and Associate Professor in the Asian Studies Program at UH-Manoa.
-Her research interests focus on the the question of Chineseness—how and why it becomes a compelling form of collective identification (be it nationalist, diasporic, regional, civilizational) at different points in time and space.
+- Speaker’s bio: Cathryn Clayton is a cultural anthropologist of China and Associate Professor in the Asian Studies Program at UH-Manoa.
+Her research interests focus on the question of Chineseness – how and why it becomes a compelling form of collective identification (be it nationalist, diaspora, regional, civilizational) at different points in time and space.
 She has published on questions of sovereignty and cultural identity in Macau (a city in south China that was governed by Portugal from 1557 until 1999), and is beginning work on a new project about the cultural and legal identities of ethnically mixed families in the PRC.
 At UH, she teaches courses on nationalism in Asia, the Chinese diaspora, and gender and the family in China.